Wireless Low-Power Low-Cost IMU

 Tubercle Blades for Wind Turbine Efficiency

 Researchers added tubercles to the leading edge of wind turbine blades for a 4.8% increase in lift-to-drag ratio.
 This increase in performance is expected to translate into increased energy output versus conventional blades.
-After successful computer simulations, the researchers used the ShopBot CNC table router to machine a fiberglass mold out of machinable wax.
-These blade prototypes will be tested in a local wind tunnel facility to verify the increased performance seen in simulation.
+After successful computer simulations, the researchers used the ShopBot CNC table router to machine a fiberglass mold out of machinable wax, which was then used to cast the turbine blades.
+These prototypes were then tested in a wind tunnel facility to verify the increased performance predicted by the computer simulations.

 12 Pound Competition Robot